dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `check-macro-has-meta-keys`

-Ensures that the macro has a list of valid meta keys. (usually `schema.yml`).
+Ensures that the macro has a list of valid meta keys (usually `schema.yml`).

 By default, it does not allow the macro to have any other meta keys other than the ones required.
 An optional argument can be used to allow for extra keys.